eltonlanders/Computer-Vision/YOLOv5/README.md

 Tool used for labelling - https://pypi.org/project/labelme/ <br>
 The tool outputs a JSON file with the correct annotation information.
 Convert this JSON to the required text format using the code "json_to_text.py". <br>

+Edit the .yaml file to contain the train and val image paths.
+Enter the number of classes and the class names. <br>
+Check out the reference .yaml file. <br>